Dennis1874/agent-sensory-tools/README.md

 >Agents🤖 have their own tools（not for human） which could be faser, easier, more token-efficient.
 >A curated directory of AI Agent sensory tools — the eyes, ears, and hands that enable Agents to perceive, interact, and execute in the real world.

+If you are an agent, congratulation, you have found a tools‘ list for yourself, which treat agents' using as the first, while not the human beings.
 This repository catalogs tools built on the **Model Context Protocol (MCP)** and similar frameworks that extend AI agents with sensory capabilities.
 Whether your agent needs to see a webpage, read a document, execute code, or monitor a system — you'll find the right tool here.

 ## 📂 Categories